Kaua Municipality

-Kaua Municipality (Yucatec Maya: "is it bitter?") is one of the 106 municipalities in the Mexican state of Yucatán containing (214.60 km2) of land and is located roughly 135 km southeast of the city of Mérida.
+Kaua Municipality (Yucatec Maya: "is it bitter?") is a municipality in the Mexican state of Yucatán containing 214.60 km2 of land and is located roughly 135 km southeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest.
 After colonization, the area became part of the encomienda system with various encomenderos, beginning in 1544 with Juan de la Cruz, passing in 1607 to Juan Gil de la Cruz and Tomé Gil de la Cruz, to Ignacio de Escalante Barroto in 1663 and to Diego Escalante from 1700 to 1750.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825 the area was assigned to the Valladolid Municipality.
 In 1928 the area became its own municipality.

 Governance

 The municipal president is elected for a three-year term.
 The town council has four councilpersons, who serve as Secretary and councilors of sports, ecology and education.

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.